 Automakers continue to cut production at North American plants

-April 11, 2011 by With files from The Canadian Press
+By With files from The Canadian Press

 Toyota Motor Corp. said last week that it will suspend production at its North American plants in a series of one-day shutdowns this month as a result of parts shortages caused by the earthquake that hit Japan.